MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 Next, resize the images and run a new audit:

-1. In Visual Studio Code, open the `/travel-site/assets/img/optimized/` folder in the **Explorer**, which contains a copy of the four images displayed on the webpage, but already optimized for you.
-These images are 1000 pixels wide, and use the more optimized `.webp` format.
+1. In Visual Studio Code, open the `/travel-site/assets/img/optimized/` folder in the **Explorer**, which contains a copy of the four images that are displayed on the webpage, but already optimized for you.
+These images are 1000 pixels wide, and they use the more optimized `.webp` format.

     Resizing images depends on your operating system.
 For example, to resize images on Windows, you can use **PowerToys**.
 To learn more, see [Image Resizer utility](/windows/powertoys/image-resizer).